adelealibeigi/fastapi-blog/README.md

 # fastapi-blog
-It is my first mini project with fastapi
+It is my first mini project with fastapi that has user and blog tabale Jwt is used